umarcor/ghdl/doc/examples/vhpidirect/VHPIDIRECT.rst

 .. toctree::
    :hidden:

+   Caccess/README
    demo/README

+:ref:`VHPIDIRECT_Example:C_Access` is a straight forward example of executing the GHDL simulation from a personal entry point, while accessing variables (an int, int array and char).

 See :ref:`Examples:VHPIDIRECT:Demo` for a demo about how to pass different types of data to/from VHDL and C through VHPIDIRECT.